-Ph.D. student in Chemical Engineering
+Ph.D.
+Chemical Engineering

 B.S. in Chemical Engineering, Stanford University, 2011